Police chief: Use caution when buying or selling goods to strangers

 In Louisiana, "safe exchange" zones were set up in the Jefferson Parish Sheriff's Office parking lot in memory of a young man who was killed while trying to sell his dirt bike.

-Zakucia said the Johnstown region, Gesitown included, does not yet have designated safe zones — "but I think it's a great idea."
+Zakucia said the Johnstown region, Geistown included, does not yet have designated safe zones — "but I think it's a great idea."

 "Unfortunately incidents like this have to happen sometimes for us to realize something like this ... is needed," he said.